Government maintains most of the social distancing measures under Prevention and Control of Disease Ordinance

 (e) mahjong-tin kau premises; and

-(8) Any person who participates in a prohibited group gathering; organises a prohibited group gathering; owns, controls or operates the place of such a gathering and knowingly allows the taking place of such a gathering commits an offence under Cap.
+(10) Any person who participates in a prohibited group gathering; organises a prohibited group gathering; owns, controls or operates the place of such a gathering; and knowingly allows the taking place of such a gathering commits an offence under Cap.
 599G.
 Offenders are liable to a maximum fine of $25,000 and imprisonment for six months.
 Persons who participate in a prohibited group gathering may discharge liability for the offence by paying a fixed penalty of $5,000.
-Any participant, staff member or customer who makes false declarations or provides false information under the relevant measures may be regarded as participating in a prohibited group gathering and subject to a fixed penalty of $5,000.
+A staff member or a customer who makes false declarations or provides false information under the relevant measures may be regarded as participating in a prohibited group gathering and subject to a fixed penalty of $5,000.